-Insulin, regular when administrated subcutaneously, it should be injected 30 to 40 minutes before each meal.
+Insulin, regular when administrated subcutaneously, should be injected 30 to 40 minutes before each meal.
 Avoid cold injections.
 The injection is in the buttocks, thighs, arms, or abdomen; it is necessary to rotate injection sites to avoid lipodystrophy.
 Do not inject if the solution is viscous or cloudy; use only if clear and colorless.

 - Cardiovascular side effects include peripheral edema

 - Dermatologic side effects include pruritus and erythema at the injection site

 - Hypersensitivity side effects include hypersensitivity reaction and anaphylaxis

 - Local injection site adverse effects include lipoatrophy and hypertrophy